gregmccord/conference-tickets/README.md

 ### Process

-I used Vite to set up this React project. react-dropzone is used to handle file uploads.
+I used Vite to set up this React project. react-dropzone is used to handle file uploads and heic2any to handle accepting iPhone photos.

 ### Sample View